There are many different castles in Dublin that are well worth visiting during you’re time in the capital.

 If you’re looking to escape the capital, there are loads of incredible castles near Dublin that are well worth visiting.

-What Castles in Dublin Have we missed?
+What Dublin castles have we missed?